"There are many little ways to enlarge your child's world. Love of books is the best of all" Jacqueline Kennedy

 2023.
 Free reference manager JabRef 5.8 gets 3-Way-Merge feature

-JabRef, an open-source citation manager for Windows, PC and Linux, has recently launched version 5.8, which includes a notable addition - the 3-Way-Merge feature.
-With this new feature, users can conveniently review and modify changes while merging entries and organizing their database.
-Furthermore, it enables the merging of groups, keywords, comments, and files when merging entries and also alerts users if the authors are the same but formatted differently.
-The External changes resolver dialog now displays a preview of the entry and the option to merge entries using the new 3-Way-Merge feature.
-Apart from this, JabRef's backup and saving feature has undergone significant improvements, including automatic backups (up to 10) in the user's app dir and a direct link to the backup folder to review backup files if an existing newer backup is found at startup.
-Additionally, these upgrades have fixed several issues related to detecting changes and saving in the library.
+JabRef, an open source citation manager for Windows, PC and Linux, recently released version 5.8, which includes a notable addition – the 3-Way-Merge feature.
+With this new feature, users can conveniently merge records to organize their database and remove duplicates.
+It allows flexible merging of groups, keywords, comments and files and also warns users if authors are the same but formatted differently.
+The confirmation dialog now displays a preview of the record.
+In addition, the backup feature now allows you to quickly open the backup folder and checks on startup if there is an existing newer backup.

 2015.
 Mendeley is launching Recently Read feature